Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 When we have an empty directory that we might want to remove, we use the remove directory command
 ## rmdir

+When creating empty files, we can use the touch command followed by the name of the text file.
+## touch

 when navigating through the terminal, the tab assists you to autocomplete and saves you from alot of typing when we want to move files to a new directory, we use the **mv** command from the source to the destination.